-The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the pandemic, impacts on our clinical studies, employee or industry events, and effects on our collaboration partners, suppliers, service providers and manufacturers, all of which are uncertain and cannot be predicted.
-The COVID-19 pandemic and its adverse effects have become more prevalent in the locations where we, our CROs, suppliers or third-party business partners conduct business.
-We are experiencing the impact of the COVID-19 pandemic on our business through increased cost and delays in the availability of materials routinely used in biologic therapeutic development and manufacturing, which has the potential to cause delays in our research, development and/or manufacturing activities, but overall patient enrollment and treatment remains on track.
-Additionally, the COVID-19 pandemic has had, and is expected to continue to have, an adverse impact on our operations, particularly as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
+The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the pandemic, impacts on our clinical studies, employee or industry events, and effects on our collaboration partners, suppliers, service providers and where we, our CROs, suppliers or third-party business partners conduct business.
+We are experiencing the impact of the COVID-19 pandemic on our business through increased cost and modification to our activities.
+Additionally, the COVID-19 pandemic has had, and may continue to have, an adverse impact on our operations, particularly as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
 We may experience more pronounced and significant disruptions in our operations, liquidity, supply chain, facilities, and clinical trials in the future as well.
-With respect to our clinical trials, we have experienced minor delays in errollment and occasional delays in data entry by trial sites, but overall enrollment and treatment remains on track.
-We may in the future periods.
-Specifically, we may experience impact from changes in how we and companies worldwide conduct business due to the COVID-19 pandemic, including but not limited to restrictions on travel and in-person meetings, the speed and breadth of mass vaccinations for COVID-19 and the efficacy of such vaccines, delays in site activations and enrollment of clinical trials, reportization of hospital resources toward pandemic effort, delays in review by the FDA and comparable foreign regulatory agencies, limitation
+We may inthe future experience more significant delays in enrollment, participant dosing, distribution of clinical trial materials, study monitoring and data analysis that could materially adversely impact our business, results of operations, revenue earned from our collaboration partners, and overall financial performance in future periods.
+Specifically, we may experience impact from changes in how we and companies worldwide conduct business due to any change to the current status of the COVID-19 pandemic, or other infectious diseases, including but not limited to restrictions on travel and in-person meetings, the speed and breadth of mass vaccinations for COVID-19 and the efficacy of such vaccines, delays in site activations and enrollment of clinical trials, prioritization of hospital resources toward pandemic effort, delays in review by the FDA and comparable foreign regulatory agencies, limitations on employees esources that would otherwise be focused on the conduct of our research, preclinical studies, clinical trials and manufacturing operations, including because of sickness of employees or their families, the